Position: Senior Lecturer, University of Waikato.

 Dr Megan Balks didn't know what she wanted to do once she left school but her interest in science led her to enrol at Massey University to do a BSc degree.
 She thought this might lead into teaching secondary school maths and physics, or maybe a job in a carbon dating laboratory.
 At Massey, she got very interested in Earth Sciences, which was taught in the Soil Science department.
 She found soils and geology so interesting that she decided to make soil science her major.

 Megan is now a senior lecturer in Earth and Ocean Sciences at Waikato.
-An opportunity to travel to Antarctica with some of her former colleagues from the DSIR led to her ongoing research work in Antarctica – she made her sixteenth trip to the ice in 2007.
+An opportunity to travel to Antarctica with some of her former colleagues from the DSIR led to her ongoing research work in Antarctica – she has had 18 field trips to the ice since 1990.

 For her Antarctic research work, Megan collaborates with scientists from many other countries and now has friends all over the world.
 Her work has taken her to conferences and visits to other researchers in Russia, China, United States, Thailand and Switzerland.
 In her most recent overseas trip, Megan visited colleagues in the USA, Italy, Holland, Spain and Portugal.